cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 6. Open your device's web UI, go to its Settings and/or find the **Firmware Upgrade** option.
 Then, select the downloaded OpenWrt binary, and let it do its thing.
 Once it's done, the device will reboot with OpenWrt installed.
 7. You should now be able to reach your new OpenWrt device at `192.168.1.1` if connected to a LAN port.
 (Remember that all wireless interfaces are disabled by default, so you can only reach it via cable.)

-If you chose to follow these steps and have successfully flashed the default OpenWrt firmware onto your device, then go ahead and skip to the [Initial configuration](#initial-configuration) section.
+If you followed these steps and successfully flashed the default OpenWrt firmware onto your device, then go ahead and skip to the [Initial configuration](#initial-configuration) section.
 The remaining part of this section is meant for advanced users who want to customize their image files.
 {:.notice--success}

 If you're an **experienced user**, you can use [OpenWrt's Image Builder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder) to create a customized image that contains all the necessary packages and configuration files by default.
 This can save you a lot of time by letting you skip either partially or completely the remaining configuration instructions, depending on the level of specification of the `make image` build command.

 To build a custom image file, first [install the dependencies](https://openwrt.org/docs/guide-user/additional-software/imagebuilder#prerequisites) for your Linux distribution.
-Afterwards, follow these steps to download the image builder:
+Afterwards, follow these steps:

 1. Find the target for your device in the device's OpenWrt page.
 For instance, for the [TP-Link TL-WDR4300 v1](https://openwrt.org/toh/tp-link/tl-wdr4300_v1), the target is *ath79/generic*;
-2. Navigate to the root of the available targets for the latest version of the OpenWrt 21 release (e.g., [`21.02.0`](https://downloads.openwrt.org/releases/21.02.0/targets/));
+2. Navigate to the root of the available targets for the latest version of the OpenWrt 21.02 release (e.g., [`21.02.0`](https://downloads.openwrt.org/releases/21.02.0/targets/));
 3. Navigate to the root of your device's target (e.g., for the TL-WDR4300, that would be [*ath79*](https://downloads.openwrt.org/releases/21.02.0/targets/ath79/) > [*generic*](https://downloads.openwrt.org/releases/21.02.0/targets/ath79/generic/));
 4. Go to the **Supplementary Files** table at the bottom;
 5. Download the image builder `.tar.xz` file (e.g., [openwrt-imagebuilder-21.02.0-ath79-generic.Linux-x86_64.tar.xz](https://downloads.openwrt.org/releases/21.02.0/targets/ath79/generic/openwrt-imagebuilder-21.02.0-ath79-generic.Linux-x86_64.tar.xz)) and check its hash afterwards:

     ```
     sha256sum openwrt-imagebuilder-*.tar.xz
+    ```
+    ```
+    6354c0380a8cdb2c6a7f43449a7f6b3d04c4148478752a90f2af575ee182d2bb  openwrt-imagebuilder-21.02.0-ath79-generic.Linux-x86_64.tar.xz
     ```

 6. If everything looks good, extract the image builder: